 The Pracademic Fellowship offers a stipend to supplement fellows’ sabbatical support from their home university.
 Fellows may also seek support from sponsoring agencies.

 Applications for the Pracademic Fellowship Program should include the following:

-- A two-page statement that includes information about how this experience would contribute to the applicant's teaching and research
+- A description of how this experience would contribute to the applicant's teaching and research.

-- A summary of any initial conversations with a host agency, organization, or host individual
+- Optional: a brief description of any initial contact with a potential host agency, organization, or individual.

-For questions about the Pracademic Program or the application process, please contact the Centennial Center for Political Science and Public Affairs at [email protected].
+If you have any questions about the Pracademic Fellowship Program or the application process, please contact the Centennial Center’s Associate Director Amanda Grigg at [email protected].